MicrosoftDocs/cognitive-toolkit-docs/articles/Object-Detection-using-Fast-R-CNN.md

 ### Running CNTK on Pascal VOC

-To run on the Pascal VOC data make sure that in `PARAMETERS.py` the `datasetName` is set to `"pascal"`.
+To run on the Pascal VOC data make sure that in `PARAMETERS.py` `dataset` is set to `"pascal"`.

 * Run `A1_GenerateInputROIs.py` to generate the CNTK formatted input files for training and testing from the downloaded ROI data.
-* Run `A2_RunCntk.py` to train a Fast R-CNN model and compute test results.
+* Run `A2_RunWithBSModel.py` to train a Fast R-CNN model and compute test results.
   * If you downloaded the [pre-trained model](#using-a-pre-trained-model) you still need to run step A2 to compute the predicted labels.
   To decrease the required time you can skip computing the predictions for the training data by setting `command = Train:WriteTest` (i.e. reomving `WriteTrain`) in the `fastrcnn.cntk` file.
 * Run `A3_ParseAndEvaluateOutput.py` to compute the mAP ([mean average precision](#map-mean-average-precision)) of the trained model.